chefguevara/fermentobot-standalone/README.md

 1. Run `$ npm install` to install server dependencies.

 2. Run the following lines:

-    `$ sudo usermod -a -G dialout &lt;username&gt;`
+`$ sudo usermod -a -G dialout <username>`

 `$ sudo chmod a+rw /dev/ttyACM0`

-    Where &lt;username&gt; is your linux user name, /dev/ttyACM0 is the detected device of your Arduino board, depending on your system it may change.
+Where `<username>` is your linux user name, /dev/ttyACM0 is the detected device of your Arduino board, depending on your system it may change.
 3. Configure the devices, profiles and environment variables.

 4. Run `$ npm start`